openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

    * - :ref:`Calculator`
      - The calculator tool is available for every course through the course advanced settings.
-When the calculator tool is enabled, it appears on every courseware page.
+When the calculator tool is enabled, it appears on every unit page.
 Learners can enter input that includes Greek letters, trigonometric functions, and scientific or ``e`` notation in addition to common operators.
      - Provisional support